 First, we get people used to the very unusual feeling of a better-functioning autonomic nervous system.
 That system is so complex, that it gives an enormous array of symptoms when something goes wrong.
 And when it’s given better function?
 People are frequently immediately aware that something is different, somehow.
 They use words like “lighter” or “happier” but more often, “different somehow, and I don’t know how” or “I don’t have words for what this feels like.”

 That makes sense, really!
 We don’t have words in our subconscious and unconscious selves, because it’s hard to think about the first, and impossible to feel about the second.
-But they CAN tell that something is different…..or that doing things is easier somehow (like “How is that freaking possible?” story or Sean’s story or this one:
+But they CAN tell that something is different…..or that doing things is easier somehow (like “How is that freaking possible?” story or Sean’s story.

 Taken slowly and in small bits, these changes are a new and pleasant sensation.
 In larger doses, it can be unsettling.
 For highly sensitive people in large doses, it’s upsetting.
 The more experience a therapist has with exercises and reading people, the more we can titrate the amounts of exercise to the person.